-There are four major criteria for determining whether the Shire of Carnarvon will pay the legal representation costs of an Elected Member or employee - a. the legal representation costs must relate to a matter that arises from the performance, by the Elected Member or employee, in fulfilling his or her functions for the Shire of Carnarvon., b. the legal representation cost must be in respect of legal proceedings that have been, or may be, commenced, c. in performing his or her functions, to which the legal representation relates, the Elected Member or employee must have acted in good faith, and must not have acted unlawfully or in a way that constitutes improper conduct; and d. the legal representation costs do not relate to a matter that is of a personal or private nature.
+There are four major criteria for determining whether the Shire of Carnarvon will pay the legal representation costs of an Elected Member or employee -

+- a. relative to a matter that arises from the performance, by the Elected Member or employee, in fulfilling his or her functions for the Shire of Carnarvon, - b. in respect of legal proceedings that have been, or may be, commenced, - c. in performing their functions, to which the legal representation relates, the Elected Member or employee must have acted in good faith, and must not have acted unlawfully or in a way that constitutes improper conduct; and - d. that costs do not relate to a matter that is of a personal or private nature.